Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning

 \section{Identifiability}

-The interactive environment provides us with the means to identify the risk aversion of the agent, in the setting where we assume a finite set of candidates.
-Idenfiability of the agent's risk aversion can be achieved by establishing the existence of a distinguishing environment for any two distinct risk aversions.
-Specifically, a distinguishing environment leads to different optimal actions or policies corresponding to the respective risk aversions.
-To rigorously establish the said existence, we make the following technical assumptions. \begin{assumption} The following is true for $\ell\in\set{0,\dots,L}$: \begin{enumerate} \item[(i)] $|\bX|\ge 3$ and $|\bA|\ge 2$; \item[(ii)] $C_\ell$ is one-to-one, $\displaystyle\min_{x\in\bX}C_\ell(x)=0$ and $\displaystyle\max_{x\in\bX}C_\ell(x)=1$; \item[(iii)] $\sigma_{\mu_\ell}$ is bounded. \end{enumerate} \end{assumption} It is important that $C_0$ takes at least $3$ different values.
-To see this in the one-period case, notice that if $C_0$ takes only $2$ values, say $C_0:\bX\to\set{c_1,c_2}$ for some $c_1>c_2$, then $a^*$ satisfies \eqref{eq:Defastar} if and only if
+The interactive questioning scheme provides us with the means to identify the risk aversion of the agent.
+Identifiability of the agent's risk aversion can be achieved by establishing the existence of a distinguishing question for any two distinct risk aversions.
+Specifically, a distinguishing question leads to different client choices corresponding to the respective risk aversions.
+To rigorously establish the said existence, we make the following technical assumptions. \begin{assumption} $(c_0,\mu_0)\in(0,1)\times\cP_\infty([0,1])$. \end{assumption}

-regardless of the specific values of $c_1$, $c_2$ and $\mu_0$.
-As a result, different $(C_0,\mu_0)$'s can result in the same optimal action for all $G\in\cP(\bX)^\bA$, which hinders the identifiability.
-Regarding condition (ii), the one-to-one property of $C_\ell$ is imposed primarily for the sake of convenience.
-While it is possible to remove this condition, doing so would require a tedious case-by-case discussion that provides little additional insight.
-The rest of condition (ii) is a harmless rescaling assumption, due to the translation invariance and positive homogeneity of coherent risk measure (cf. \cite[Section 6.3]{Shapiro2021book}).
-Finally, condition (iii) imposes the boundedness for $\sigma_{\mu_\ell}$.
-This condition plays a crucial technical role in establishing the subsequent results on the existence of a distinguishing environment (see the proof of Lemma \ref{lem:gIneq}).
+The boundedness imposed on $\sigma_{\mu_0}(1)$ plays a crucial technical role in establishing the subsequent results on the existence of a distinguishing environment (see the proof of Theorem~\ref{thm:Separation}).
 We recognize, however, the significance of exploring identifiability without this condition.
 The related results will be pursued in the future work.